-I cannot group Power of the Daleks with these, but it doesn't really fall into the same category because, being the
+I cannot group Power of the Daleks with these, but it doesn't really fall into the same category because, being the first regeneration tale, it takes a completely different direction to the narrative.

-Even when the series returned in 2005. the first regeneration story, The Christmas Invasion, followed the blueprint put down by Robert Holmes in Spearhead from Space.
+Even when the series returned in 2005, the first regeneration story, The Christmas Invasion, followed the blueprint put down by Robert Holmes in Spearhead from Space.